Berlin, 31 July 2023

 About TUI Care Foundation

-Building on the potential of tourism as a force for good, the TUI Care Foundation supports and initiates partnerships and projects, which create new opportunities for the young generation and contribute to thriving communities all over the world.
-Connecting holidaymakers to good causes, the TUI Care Foundation fosters education and training initiatives to open up new opportunities and perspectives for young people, the protection of the natural environment in holiday destinations and sustainable livelihoods in thriving destinations where local communities can benefit even more from tourism.
-TUI Care Foundation works global and acts local – it builds on strong partnerships with local and international organisations to create meaningful and long lasting impact.
-The charitable foundation values transparency and the efficient use of funds.
-Therefore 100% of the donations go to destination programmes with all administration costs of the foundation covered by TUI.
-TUI Care Foundation was founded by TUI, the world’s leading tourism business, and is based in the Netherlands.
+Building on the potential of tourism as a force for good, the TUI Care Foundation supports and initiates projects which create new opportunities and contribute to thriving communities in tourism destinations all over the world.
+Connecting holidaymakers to good causes, it supports education and training opportunities for young people; drives the protection of natural habitats and the marine environment; and helps local communities to thrive sustainably and benefit from tourism.
+The TUI Care Foundation builds on strong partnerships with local and international organisations to create meaningful and long-lasting impact.
+The independent charitable organisation was founded by TUI, one of the world's leading tourism businesses, and is based in the Netherlands.

 About the Centre for Conservation and Research (CCR)